Free, Partial fees apply

 English

-Dayspring maternal mental health community support service provides professional support for women and their babies/young children who have experienced postnatal depression or anxiety, or are living with an existing mental health issue.
-We provide: Support to mothers to build capacity and maintain wellness Assistance in finding the right support networks Connection and Support groups for mothers Strengths-based approach in working with mothers Goal setting and personal plans Ensure most effective care by working alongside health professionals Life Skill Courses (i.e budgeting, nutrition, cooking, sewing, exercise and mindfulness) Creche for the mothers while they attend Dayspring programmes Advocacy (i.e WINZ, Housing, Corrections, Court, Health related matters) Assistance with access to other services as needed (ie pre-employment training)
+Dayspring provides professional maternal mental health support for women who are experiencing postnatal depression or anxiety, or are living with an existing mental health issue.
+We provide: Support to mothers to build capacity and maintain wellness Assistance in finding the right support networks Connection and support groups for mothers Strengths-based approach in working with mothers Goal setting and personal plans Ensure most effective care by working alongside health professionals Life Skill Courses (i.e nutrition, cooking, sewing, mindfulness, self-defence) Creche for children under 3 years while mothers attend Dayspring programmes and/or counselling Advocacy (i.e WINZ, Housing, Corrections, Court, Health related matters)

 Maternal mental health or addiction, Mental health